Al-Murphy/MungeSumstats/README.md

 summary statistic file formats including VCF.
 If your file can not be formatted by *MungeSumstats* feel free to report the bug on github:
 <https://github.com/neurogenomics/MungeSumstats> along with your summary
 statistic file header.

 We also encourage people to edit the code to resolve their particular issues too and are happy to incorporate these through pull requests on github.
+If your summary statistic file headers are not recognised by *MungeSumstats* but correspond to one of SNP, BP, CHR, A1, A2, P, Z, OR, BETA, LOG\_ODDS, SIGNED\_SUMSTAT, N, N\_CAS, N\_CON, NSTUDY, INFO or FRQ, feel free to update the `MungeSumstats::sumstatsColHeaders` following the approach in the data.R file and add your mapping.
+Then use a pull request on github and we will incorporate this change into the package.

 # References